 Migration Assumptions

 There is migration of subscribers from existing postpaid system.
-There is no migration on transaction history, product configuration, and voucher.
+There is no migration on transaction history.
 Comverse will provide only migration support.
 Comverse will provide the recommendation on expect input migration format.
 Then ELCOM/VNP will need to prepare the data into Comverse expect format eg: ccbatch.
 Then Comverse will provide support on execute of this migrated data.
 Comverse does not handle data cleansing, or data crunching.
 The mobile postpaid configuration must be configured via the product catalog.

 The solution that Comverse provides will have a centrally managed product catalog where offer information is defined and maintained.
-The Comverse ONE Product Catalog will only manage offers for the Comverse ONE system; it is not integrated with an external CRM system.
+The Comverse ONE Product Catalog will only manage offers for the Comverse ONE system;

 Project scope Assumptions